Pathogenesis of bacterial infection, Classification of Pathogens and Bacterial virulence factors

 2. Opportunistic pathogen: can only cause disease in situations that compromise the host’s defenses, such as the body’s protective barriers, immune system, or normal microbiota, Other members of the normal microbiota can also cause opportunistic infections when microbes that reside harmlessly in one body location end up in a different body system.

-Individuals susceptible to opportunistic infections include the elderly, patients undergoing chemotherapy, people with immunodeficiencies (e.g. AIDS), patients who have had a breach of protective barriers (such as a severe wound or burn).
+Individuals susceptible to opportunistic infections include the elderly, patients undergoing chemotherapy, people with immunodeficiencies (e.g. AIDS), and patients who have had a breach of protective barriers (such as a severe wound or burn).
 Examples:

 • Staphylococcus epidermidis is a member of the normal microbiota of the skin, where it is generally avirulent.
 However, in hospitals, it can also grow in biofilms that form on catheters, implants, or other devices that are inserted into the body during surgical procedures, Once inside the body.
 S. epidermidis can cause serious infections such as prosthetic valve endocarditis.